Terms and Conditions of Sale

 Acceptance requires the necessary legal capacity, or authorization from the legal representative if applicable.

 ARTICLE 4.
-PURPOSE OF THE WEBSITE
+PURPOSE OF THE SITE

 ARTICLE 5.
 ORDER STEPS